 Equipment Hire & Public Interaction

-To deliver and collect hire equipment to hirers including lifting and carrying equipment safely
+To deliver and collect hire equipment to hirers including lifting and carrying equipment safely.

 To represent the council professionally when dealing with the public, hirers, community groups and dignitaries, always maintaining a polite and helpful manner.